sbarn-okstate/MLLE/Datasets/README.md

 # Datasets
 This is a list of datasets stored in this folder.
+The following are regarding all .zip files only.

 Heart Disease Dataset
 - **Filename:** Heart Disease Dataset.zip